Professor Richard Price

 The programme is being conducted in collaboration with the Mahidol Oxford Research Unit (MORU) in Thailand and the Menzies School of Health Research (MSHR) in Darwin.

-- Clinical trials of different primaquine regimens
+- Clinical trials and implementation studies of different primaquine regimens

 - Field testing novel G6PD diagnostics